splunk/public-o11y-docs/gdi/traefik/traefik.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `traefik` monitor type using the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `traefik` monitor type using the Smart Agent Receiver.

 Use this integration to collect metrics from Traefik.